-Asset Rate

-Camp equipment 5 years

-Office equipment 5 years

-Computer equipment 3 years
+Office equipment 5 year Asset Rate Computer equipment 3 year 1 1 1 5 years 5 years 3 years

 A long-lived asset is tested for impairment whenever events or changes in circumstances indicate that its carrying amount may not be recoverable.
 An impairment loss is recognized when the carrying amount of the asset exceeds the sum of the undiscounted cash flows resulting from its use and eventual disposition.
 The impairment loss is measured as the amount by which the carrying amount of the long-lived asset exceeds its fair value.
 There were no indications of impairment in the current year.